 In Europe it is very common to find “boars” which are stone structures shaped like animals.
 Some of the most popular boars are bulls.

 CURIOSITIES OF BARRACO

 - In Spain there is a municipality called “El Barraco”, located in the province of Ávila, autonomous community of Castilla y León.

-Both “Barraco” and “Berraco” are used in Latin America, usually to define someone who is very brave.
-However, this word is coming from Europe and the correct way to write it is “Verraco“.
+- Both “barraco” and “berraco” are used in Latin America, generally to define someone who is very brave.